60T-main/Youtube-Bulk-Video-Uploader/README.md

+# Description

+This project is a YouTube Bulk Uploader that allows users to upload multiple .mp4 videos from a selected folder using a graphical interface.

 # IMPORTANT

 Make sure you have Python 3.7 or higher installed on your system.
 If you don’t have it, you can download it from python.org.